 The Senior Design Showcase brings you, undergraduate students from different disciplines, to showcase your final team-based projects to the community.
 You’ve spent your last year cultivating original ideas and designing products to create practical solutions for industry problems.

-By now your senior design faculty coordinators have instructed you on how your capstone projects will be graded due to the cancellation of the Spring 2020 Senior Design Showcase, with the health and well-being of our guests and community at the top of our mind.
 The Senior Design Showcase team is here to serve as a resource.
 Allow us to provide you with tips on how to create a great research poster and video to help you present your capstone project to its greatest potential as well as tips on how to use Zoom or other video conferencing tools!

 Poster and Video Production Tips

-Where can I get a poster template?
+Where can I get a poster template to present at the Showcase?

 What makes a great poster?